Zamiell/stardew-valley/Min-Max_Guide.md

 * This is a "min-max" guide for a Stardew Valley run created by [Zamiel](https://www.twitch.tv/Zamiell).
 * This route / strategy is designed for experienced Stardew players; knowledge of many game mechanics is assumed.
 While the guide is fairly in-depth, obvious things will not be explained.
 * We assume some restrictions/rules, which makes this different from other min-max guides out there.
 * Many guides out there are designed for older versions of the game.
-This guide is designed for 1.4.3.
+This guide is designed for version 1.4.4.
 (In this version, explosive ammo is nerfed, the mushroom floor is nerfed, and so forth.)
 * This guide is written by:
   * [BlackSight6](https://old.reddit.com/user/BlackSight6)
   * [Zamiell](https://www.twitch.tv/Zamiell)